 Please review the backcountry regulations before getting a permit.

 NOTE: Only walk-in day-use permits will be available for the White Rim Road if the river flow forecast suggests the road will be flooded.
-Flood season is approximately early May through late June).
+Flood season is approximately early May through late June.
 No permits will be available online.
+Check road conditions.
 You can get permits at Island in the Sky Visitor Center or the park administrative office in Moab during the flood season.

 What are group size limits?